philnash/react-express-starter/README.md

    Run both applications together with the command: npm run dev

    The React application will run on port 3000 and the server port 3001.
+8. Add the tables to your database.
+From the server folder, run sequelize db:migrate

 # Getting Started with Create React App